 Equity securities traded on a securities exchange or market, including exchange-traded option contracts, rights and warrants, are valued at the last reported sales price (for US listed equity securities) or the closing price (for non-US listed equity securities) on the exchange or market on which the security is principally traded or, for securities trading on the NASDAQ National Market System ("NASDAQ"), the NASDAQ Official Closing Price.
 If there is no available closing price for a non-US listed equity security, the last reported sales price is used.
 If there are no reported sales of a security on the valuation date, the security is valued at the most recent quoted bid price on such date reported by such principal exchange or market.
 Exchange-traded funds and closed-end management investment companies are valued at the closing market price per share.
-Investments in money market trusts are valued using the net asset value ("NAV") per share (or its equivalent) as a practical expedient.
+Investments in money market trusts are valued using the net asset value ("NAV") per share (or its equivalent) as a practical expedient in accordance with the specialized accounting guidance for investment companies.